AndreiVladescu/Hikvision-DS-KH6320-WTE1-Running-Doom/index.md

 ### Finding — and actually writing to — the framebuffer

-The device exposes `/dev/fb0` like any other Linux framebuffer console, and the first working build wrote to it exactly the way every framebuffer tutorial says to: `mmap()` the device, `memcpy()` pixel data into it, done.
+The device exposes `/dev/fb0` for the Linux framebuffer console, and the first working build wrote to it exactly the way every framebuffer tutorial says to: `mmap()` the device, `memcpy()` pixel data into it, done.
 Every diagnostic said this was working — the process stayed alive at a